 ProtonMail commented that it was not legally allowed to challenge this order.

 We believe security online security matters and its our mission to make it a safer place.

 A recently released court document revealed that ProtonMail provided IP address logs of a user to the French authorities, and this was instrumental in the arrest of the respective user.

-After the court document surfaced, Twitter and various media outlets leaped on the occasion.
-Everyone cried for blood on account of ProtonMail’s alleged “betrayal” of its users’ privacy and anonymity.
+After the court document surfaced, Twitter and various media outlets leaped on occasion.
+Everyone cried for blood because of ProtonMail’s alleged “betrayal” of its users’ privacy and anonymity.

-But is this really an accurate and fair characterization of the case?
+But is this an accurate and fair characterization of the case?

 In a clarification about the case, ProtonMail published a blog post in which they commented the following:

 “In this case, Proton received a legally binding order from Swiss authorities which we are obligated to comply with.
 There was no possibility to appeal this particular request.“

 Proton also clarified the following important points: